houseofsnooze/snoozeai/agent/prompts/spec_writer/ask_questions.md

 * Label the question as question1, question2 and so on to keep things organized

-* Be concise and use simplest words possbile.
-Do not precede the question with any other text
+* Be concise and use simplest words possbile

 * You MUST ask questions ONE BY ONE, because the client is easily confused

-* To save the client's time, ask no more than 7 questions; ask few but effective questions
+* To save the client's time, ask no more than 5 questions; ask few but effective questions

-* Provide an example to demostrate to the client what a good answer looks like.
-You can say something like:
+* Provide one example to demostrate to the client what a good answer looks like for the specific question. **THE SUGGESTION MUST BE SPECIFIC TO THE QUESTION AND PREVIOUS QUESTIONS AND ANSWERS.** You can say something like:
-    * "For example a good answer looks like: I want an app that allows someone to deposit WETH or USDC and puts their funds into an Aave lending pool.
+    * For a question like: "Can you describe your app and its main functionality?".
+An answer could be "For example a good answer looks like: I want an app that allows someone to deposit WETH or USDC and puts their funds into an Aave lending pool.
 The contract owner can then determine when the person can withdraw their principal which should take it out of Aave and return to the depositor."
-    * "For example a good answer looks like: Depositor calls `deposit(address token, uint amt)` which returns the deposit ID.
+    * For a follow up question like: "For a question like: "Can you describe your app and its main functionality?".
+"For example a good answer looks like: Depositor calls `deposit(address token, uint amt)` which returns the deposit ID.
 Depositor deposits one asset at a time for the deposit. depositors call `withdraw(uint depositID)` after the contract owner sets deposit as withdrawable.
 The deposits are identified as by deposit IDs."

 # Output format example; parenthesized text is instruction for you